cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

    #. **Run The Workflow.**

-      Open the Cylc GUI (if not already open) and run the workflow.
+      Open a user interface (:ref:`tutorial.tui` or :ref:`tutorial.gui`) to view your workflow.

       .. spoiler:: Hint hint

          .. code-block:: bash

-            cylc gui runtime-tutorial &
+            cylc tui runtime-tutorial
+            # or
+            cylc gui  # If you haven't already got an instance running.

          Run the workflow either by: